ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 ### Prerender

 By default, [Greenwood pre-renders](/about/how-it-works/) all your _runtime_ JavaScript (Web Components, GraphQL calls, etc) across all your pages and captures the output as part of the final built HTML output.
 This means you can have ["static" components](/docs/configuration/#optimization) that can just render once and generate all their initial HTML at build time.
 This aims to provide a fully complete HTML document to the user, so even if JavaScript is disabled or something breaks in their browser, the user gets all the initial content.
-And from there, progessive enhancement can take over.
+And from there, progressive enhancement can take over.

 _However_, you may not need that, like for a [SPA (Single Page Application)](/docs/layouts/#single-page-applications).
 If you _don't_ want any sort of pre-rendering and just want to render out your markdown / HTML as is, add this setting to your _greenwood.config.js_ and set it to `false`.